romilly/tdd-lazydoro/README.md

 The current version of Lazydoro Mk II is driven by a Raspberry Pi Zero.
 Other models of Pi could be used instead.

-The additional hardware  is described [here](docs/hardware.md)
+The additional hardware  is described [here](docs/hardware.md).

 ## Installing the software

 I will package Lazydoro when it's stable.
-Until then
+Until then, once you have built the hardware,

 1. Clone this repository on the Raspberry Pi.
 2. Install the required software: